 Motions for Appropriate Relief FAQ

 Defendants who have been convicted in a North Carolina criminal court have a right to file a Motion for Appropriate Relief.
 If you have been convicted of a crime, you might be worried that there is nothing left you can do but accept your conviction.
 At Arnold & Smith, PLLC, we understand how discouraging it is to receive a criminal conviction.
-You might be feeling hopeless about your conviction; however, with the right legal help, you do have hope.We Can Help
+You might be feeling hopeless about your conviction; however, with the right legal help, you have hope.Our Charlotte Motion for Appropriate Relief Lawyers Can Help

 Most people have heard of appeals of criminal convictions.
-Yet many people are not familiar with Motions for Appropriate Relief.
+Yet most people are not as familiar with Motions for Appropriate Relief.
 Motions for Appropriate Relief are motions that seek to correct an alleged error in the trial court proceedings that led to the defendant’s conviction.
-A Motions for Appropriate Relief asks the court for relief from a conviction that was decided in error.
+A Motion for Appropriate Relief asks the court for relief from a conviction that was decided in error.

 Courts have the discretion to apply the type of relief they see fit when a defendant has been convicted in error.
 When necessary, North Carolina courts have the authority to order a new trial or to vacate the conviction.